 Miura Baby Blades for impact and an easy hit.

 Newest on the Miura iron scene are “baby blades,” which, true to their name, are small.
 Mr. Miura created this blade to be 15 percent smaller to create an easier hit -- and while it may seem unlikely that a smaller blade is more likely to align with the ball, it works, and increases the playability.

 Despite their smaller size, these blades still have punch: they were designed with a dense face for optimal impact.

 The LH CB-801 features the Y-grind hand-forged and created by Katsuhiro Miura, with appropriate refinements for head weight, density, and balance of the club.
-While previously the Y-grind forged club was not available to left-handed players, this iron achieves the right bounce and lie to give playability and forgiveness equal to the esteemed Y-grind for right-handed players.
+While previously the Y-grind forged club was not available to left handed players, this iron achieves the right bounce and lie to give a playability and forgiveness equal to the esteemed Y-grind for right handed players.